Hints for Preventing Resubmission Notices from Social Security

 - If the reported Employment Type (EET) Code in the RE Record (position 219) is Military (M), make sure the Employer/Agent EIN is registered with Social Security to report Military wages.

 To Avoid Errors Resulting from Incorrect Money Amounts:

 - Check to see that RW, RO, RT and RU Record money amounts are all numeric characters and within the maximum (and minimum) amounts your company pays to any one employee;

 - Verify that your payroll system has the correct Social Security Wages maximum (Social Security limit) entered and that all employee reports do not exceed that limit;

 - Verify by spot checking at least three employees (one - a maximum wage earner, one - a minimum wage earner, and one in between) to see that your system is withholding the correct percentages of Social Security and Medicare Tax;

 - Verify by checking at least three employees to see if your system is following the correct Federal Income Tax rate tables.

-See EFW2 and EFW2C for detailed file formats.
+See Specifications for Filing Forms W-2 and W-2c for detailed file formats.
 The Employer Services Liaison Officer for your region may be able to help you develop additional strategies for preventing resubmission notices.
-Liaison Office contact information is available on the Contact the Experts page.
+Liaison Office contact information is available on the Ask a Wage Reporting Expert webpage.
 Social Security encourages employers and third-party submitters to use the AccuWage software to verify the format of W-2 and W-2c wage-data files before submitting them.
-To download AccuWage, visit our AccuWage Software page.
+To pre-test using AccuWage Online, visit our AccuWage Online Information webpage.